DNS server speed check

 After some research, I decided to try Buddyns.
 I can tell that everything worked out as I expected.
 Not only it was easy to set-up according their set-up page as upon a frustrating attempt on a CPanel in another site I discovered that I had support on the other side...

-To have an idea of your dns speed you may use the simple linux script:
+so that you have an idea of the speed of you current DNS server, you may use the following linux script:

 echo "Usage ./dnspeed